File For Unemployment

 - Avoiding Problems With Your UI Claim.

 Eligibility should be determined within 21 business days of filing if there are no issues with your claim.
-See the top 8 reasons people wait for their claim.

 If there are issues on your claim, a DWD Claims Investigator will review those and contact you or your employer if additional information is needed.
 This could take longer than 21 days.